Information for staff

 SCIPS (Strategies for the Creation of Inclusive Programmes of Study) This resource is aimed at academic staff and offers strategies for promoting inclusive teaching, learning and assessment within Higher Education programmes of study.
 It identifies potential challenges that disabled students may experience in achieving and/or demonstrating key skills and attributes as defined within Subject Benchmark Statements.
 It also suggests strategies and adjustments to practice that academic staff might consider in helping students overcome these challenges.

 This resource base is home to a range of awareness and development materials for staff and students, including research supervisors, managers and postgraduate students.
+You will need to register and then search on 'disability'.

 A publication developed by Equality Challenge Unit to assist institutions in taking a strategic approach to the overall planning cycle, leading to a more inclusive culture and long term cost and efficiency savings.